 - Assign work orders, receive real-time updates from the field, communicate with customers, and manage every aspect of a project.

 - Manage contracts and invoices, prepare tax forms, and automatically disburse payments to both contingent and W2 technicians.

-Unfortunately, there aren’t a large number of Field Service Management platforms specific to finding and managing talent.
-The most important consideration in choosing an FSM is finding one that integrates with your RMM and PSA solutions.
+Unfortunately, there aren’t a large number of Field Management Systems specific to finding and managing talent.
+The most important consideration in choosing an FMS is finding one that integrates with your RMM and PSA solutions.

 To select a software platform that’s the best fit for your unique needs, start by:

 - Calculating your ratio of break-fix to managed services and long-term to short-term engagements.

 - Listing your most critical business objectives for the next few quarters.

 - Identifying the operational challenges that might get in the way of those goals.